Find Your Perfect School

 Hawkeye Community College’s Occupational Therapy Assistant degree is a campus degree that prepares you for a job in healthcare.
-But some students are permitted to have some classes online.
+However, some students are permitted to have some classes online.
 However, clinical experiences are done off-campus regardless of the class type.
 Local, in-state, and out-of-state sites are all possible.

-You will most likely have to travel at least 2-to 3 hours away from campus for one placement to accomplish your fieldwork requirement.
+You will most likely have to travel at least 2 to 3 hours away from campus for one placement to accomplish your fieldwork requirement.
 You cannot choose specific clinical education venues, but you may request special needs or geographical locations.

-The Occupational Therapy Assistant program has two phases, each with its own application.
+The Occupational Therapy Assistant program has two phases, each with its application.
 Students can complete Pre-program prerequisites on a full-time or part-time basis.
 Full-time enrollment in OTA professional courses is required.